learngermanghana/a1spreche/README.md

 updated.
 A daily refresh ensures the cookie expiry is extended well before the platform can discard it.

+Set the ``SESSION_MAX_AGE_DAYS`` environment variable to control how long the refresh cookie remains valid (defaults to 90 days).
+Increasing this window can help keep rarely-used accounts signed in longer while still allowing periodic rotation through the refresh endpoint.

 ## Level-Based Admin Mapping

 Administrative access is determined by combining the `roles.admins` list from